Allied Health Professions

 Exercise Science is the study of movement and the associated functional responses and adaptations the body makes as a result of movement/exercise.
 The Allied Health Professions (AHP) sequence gives you a well-rounded foundation in areas of Exercise Science, including physiology, biomechanics, and sports psychology.

-AHP also offers advanced science coursework to prepare you for graduate studies in Athletic Training, Physical Therapy, Occupational Therapy, and Physician Assistant.
+The Allied Health Professions sequence contains advanced science coursework to prepare you for graduate studies in a variety of Allied Health fields such as Physical Therapy and Physician Assistant.

 Point of Pride